bpptkg/komapy/README.md

 # KomaPy

-Python library for creating customizable BPPTKG Monitoring API chart.
+KomaPy is Python library for creating customizable BPPTKG Monitoring API chart.

 ## Use Cases

 KomaPy is suitable for the following applications:

-* Building automated static chart figure
+* Building automated static chart figures
-* Embedding into a web application for generating predefined chart configuration
+* Embedding into a web application for generating predefined chart configurations
 * Quick data analysis and visualization
 * Data correlation and processing
-* Generating high quality chart for publication
+* Generating high quality chart for publications
 * Many more

-## Requirements

-KomaPy depends on Python 3.5+ and several packages.
-You can see them in `requirements.txt` file.

 ## Installation